jenfb/full_cohort_DLM_methods/README.md

 - for the multiple imputation with chained equations (MICE) procedure, we impute 10 rather than 25 datasets and use a maximum of 25 rather than 50 iterations (cycles) for each dataset, to make this sample code easier to run
 - we exclude subcohort-3 to reduce the number of plots shown
 - we also include a distributed lag nonlinear model (DLNM) based on the full-cohort model with multiple imputation, to provide code for this method.
-This method is implemented to model the exposure-response function at each lag using natural cubic splines with 3 degrees of freedom (DF, referred to as `df_splX` in the code)
+This method is implemented to model the exposure-response function at each lag using natural cubic splines with 3 degrees of freedom (DF, referred to as `df_splX` in the code).
+The lagged and cumulative effect estimates from this DLNM are calculated by comparing all exposures when their value is equal to 1 versus 0, though this contrast can be modified by transforming the exposures (centering and scaling) to achieve the desired comparison.

 ```r